trevorseeley/Bus_Stop_Tracker/README.md

 # Bus Stop Tracker

 Exercise to track bus stops along a route.
+It implemented asynchronous code, pulling data from an external API and using that data to overlay markers on a map based off real data.

 Check out the Pacman Exercise: <a href="https://trevorseeley.github.io/PacMan_Factory"> Click Here </a>